MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ## DESCRIPTION
 This cmdlet assigns a phone number to a user or resource account.
 When you assign a phone number the EnterpriseVoiceEnabled flag is automatically set to True.

-To remove a phone number from a user or resource account use the cmdlet [Remove-CsPhoneNumberAssignment](Remove-CsPhoneNumberAssignment.md)
+To remove a phone number from a user or resource account, use the [Remove-CsPhoneNumberAssignment](Remove-CsPhoneNumberAssignment.md) cmdlet.

 ## EXAMPLES